 We are often asked, “What airlines allow French Bulldogs to fly in the cabin?”
 There’s confusion as to whether they can fly or not.
 Snub nosed dogs like Frenchies cannot fly in the cargo area of the plane but they can fly in the cabin of the plane underneath your seat.
 There are some things to consider but this is not an exclusive list.
 You must call the airline to confirm you are following all rules they have as each airline is different.

 - Most airlines have a minimum age of 8-10 weeks old.
-(United is different and we do not recomment them if you’re picking up a puppy).

 - You must have a kennel of some sort that fits under the seat.
 We recommend soft ones as they can more easily fit.